Detecting $k$-nonseparability and $k$-partite Entanglement with Generalized Skew Information and Mutually Unbiased Measurements: -separability and -partite entanglement detection criteria

 Regard $\rho_a$, $\rho_b$ and $\rho_c$ as $6$-partite states.
 A direct calculation gives

 and Comparing with Table IX, we have

 and

-Then, by Theorem 3.4, it is easily seen that $\rho_c$ is not 3-producible and thus is the network state corresponding to the network of depth greater than 3.
+Then, by Theorem 4, it is easily seen that $\rho_c$ is not 3-producible and thus is the network state corresponding to the network of depth greater than 3.
 Consequently, $\rho_c$ is the state corresponding to net 3.
-Similarly, one concludes that $\rho_b $ is the network state corresponding to the network net 1 and $\rho_a$ is corresponding to net 2. $\Box$
+Similarly, one concludes that $\rho_b $ is the network state corresponding to the network net 1 and $\rho_a$ is corresponding to net 2.
+This completes the given task. $\Box$